-The following reasons shall be sufficient to constitute excused absences: a) Family authorized excused absences: b) Personal illness c) Family emergency or death in the family d) Medical or dental treatment e) Other activities as approved by the school f) School authorized excused absences g) Approved field trips h) Interscholastic competitions and events i) Other activities as approved by the school 2) Unexcused Absences: - These are absences which are not authorized by the parent/guardian or the school.
+The following reasons shall be sufficient to constitute excused absences: a) Family authorized excused absences: b) Personal illness c) Family emergency or death in the family d) Medical or dental treatment e) Other activities as approved by the school f) School authorized excused absences g) Approved field trips h) Interscholastic competitions and events i) Other activities as approved by the school j)Bullying does not include the determination after an investigation that the student's used reasonable and necessary physical force as self-defense or the defense of another in response to a physical attack 2) Unexcused Absences: - These are absences which are not authorized by the parent/guardian or the school.
 The following absences are examples of absences which will not be excused: a) leaving school premises without authorization b) failing to attend class (while remaining on the premises) without advanced permission c) other absences not authorized by the school or parent/guardian.